Cell decompositions of persistent minimal models: Introduction

-The main results of this paper concern extending the correspondence between CDGA cells in the minimal model and generators of the rational homotopy groups to the persistent setting.
-We overcome two non-trivial obstructions in the process.
-Firstly, modelling the CDGA of polynomial differential forms on a space with a minimal CDGA is \textit{homotopy functorial} (in the sense of Diagram \ref{homotopy-functoriality-sullivan-rep}) rather than functorial on the nose.
+The main technical obstruction is that replacing a CDGA of polynomial differential forms on a space with a Sullivan minimal CDGA is \textit{homotopy functorial} (in the sense of Diagram \ref{homotopy-functoriality-sullivan-rep}) rather than functorial on the nose.
 This requires particular care in the persistent case as the structure maps between algebras of polynomial differential forms are part of the data.
-Nevertheless, we successfully generalize the inductive CDGA construction first for maps in \Cref{minimal_models_maps}, then for tame persistent CDGAs in \Cref{structure-theorem}.
-Secondly, there exist non-canonical choices for how to define persistent cell attachment.
-We justify our choice (\Cref{persistent-hirsch-extension}) of such attachments by showing that one successfully retains the correspondence between the CDGA cells of the persistent minimal model and the generators of the rational homotopy groups of a (co)persistent space (\Cref{persistent-eckmann-hilton}).
+Indeed, we define a $k$-minimal model for a a persistent CDGA $\bA : [n] \to \CDGA$ to be a diagram such that each $m(r) : \bM(r) \to \A(r)$ is a $k$-minimal model, abbreviating such a diagram to the notation $\bM \to_2 \bA$.
+Explicit homotopies are part of the data, and need only be defined between neighbouring indices.

-The possibility to performing calculations is an important objective in both persistent topology and rational homotopy theory.
-The explicit construction of the minimal model, whose cellular structure functions as a finite \textit{presentation} of rational homotopy type, is the driver of its utility in applications.
-The tools and constructions introduced in this work show that such a presentation
+The main tool we introduce is an algebraic notion of persistent cell attachment (\ref{persistent-hirsch-extension}), which we use to formally adjoin free, graded-commutative intervals to persistent cochain complexes and commutative differential graded algebras (CDGAs) --- a procedure we call \textit{interval surgery}.
+Attachment of an interval $\bI_{[p,q)}^k$ in degree $k$ is performed via push outs with \textit{interval spheres} $\Lambda \Sp_{[p,q)}^k$ \textit{and disks} $\Lambda \Di^{k+1}_p$ providing an algebraic model of persistent spheres and disks.
+Our main result is the inductive construction of a persistent Sullivan minimal model via a series of explicit algebraic cell attachments in the category of persistent CDGAs.